openSUSE/news-o-o/_posts/2011-01-08-opensuse-weekly-news-issue-157-is-out.markdown

 **
         [KDE
-          News/Sebastian KÃ¼gler: 4.6 RC2 Available, Last Chance to Test](http://dot.kde.org/2011/01/05/46-rc2-available-last-chance-test)
+          News/Sebastian Kügler: 4.6 RC2 Available, Last Chance to Test](http://dot.kde.org/2011/01/05/46-rc2-available-last-chance-test)
       **

-â€œKDE's release team has rolled another set of 4.6 tarballs for us all to test
+“KDE's release team has rolled another set of 4.6 tarballs for us all to test
-          and report problems: 4.6 RC2 This is the last test release leading up to 4.6.0, which is planned for 26th January.â€
+          and report problems: 4.6 RC2 This is the last test release leading up to 4.6.0, which is planned for 26th January.”

 ### Reports